How to Avoid Getting Blamed for Health Insurers' Actions

 If you're like many Doctors of Chiropractic, you have patients who are unhappy about the way their health insurers reimburse for chiropractic services.
 They may even fault you for not intervening on their behalf.
 Here are tips to avoid a lawsuit or board allegation as a result of a patient who is unhappy with a health insurer's decision.

-by Dan Zimmerman in Operational & Staff Risks on Wednesday, January 22, 2020
+Posted in Risk Management on Wednesday, January 22, 2020

 This can become a significant risk management issue for your practice because an unhappy patient—no matter what the reason—is more likely to sue or file a grievance with your board.
 In addition, if you’re like most D.C.s, you can’t afford to lose patients due to dissatisfaction with your office practices.